Clinical-Genomics/MIP/documentation/Setup.md

  1. The BWA index of the human genome.

 #### *Note*
-If you do not supply these parameters (Mosaik/BWA) MIP will create these from scratch using the supplied human reference genom as template.
+If you do not supply these parameters (Bwa) MIP will create these from scratch using the supplied human reference genom as template.

 Capture target files:
  1. The "infile_list" and .pad100.infile_list files used in ``pPicardToolsCollectHSMetrics``.